Singapore's Greening Journey

 Singaporeans can look forward to more than 300 hectares of such gardens and parks by 2026.

 NParks is also incorporating more therapeutic landscapes in gardens and parks.
 We have developed therapeutic gardens specially designed and programmed for seniors.
-Moving forward, NParks will develop more types of gardens to cater to diverse conditions such as attention deficit hyperactivity disorder (ADHD), dementia, stroke, heart, and mood disorders.
+NParks is also developing more garden typologies to cater to diverse conditions such as attention deficit hyperactivity disorder (ADHD), dementia, stroke, heart, and mood disorders.

 There will be 30 therapeutic gardens across Singapore to meet different needs by 2030.